andreas-levander/node-authserver/README.md

 #### Installation

 1. Setup your database
-2. Add your MONGODB_URI in an .env file in /authserver directory or in /authserver/utils/config.js
+2. Add your MONGODB_URI in an .env file
 3. Add your REDIS_URI in .env file
-4. Install dependencies `cd authserver && npm install`
+4. Install dependencies `npm install`
 5. Start server `npm start`

 ### MongoDB